AnonymousHacker1279/MyPortal/README.md

 If you decide to make new pages you must update the ```.htaccess``` file to ensure the user sees the page.

 # Enable TeamChat Web App
 The TeamChat web application allows all users on a team to send messages instantly.
 A ScaleDrone API account is needed (Get one [here](https://scaledrone.com).)
-You need to edit the ```index.php``` file in the ```/teamchat``` folder and replace the API key with your own.
+You need to edit the ```index.php``` file in the ```/teamchat``` folder and paste the key (a comment in the script tells you where to put it).
 The administrator is the only one that needs to make an API account, and other users will connect to it.

-**If you don't change the API key, your page will break and you may get random messages!**

 # Suggestions and Issues
 If have your own suggestions, please make a pull request and it may get implemented.